createlineageos1/hexrail/README.md

 (If you want to ask math questions to Hexroid Zeus and u have CUDA GPU:) PyTorch GPU, install it via ```pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118```.
 (For CUDA GPUs, for Hexroid Zeus and Victus 1M)
 (If you want to ask math questions to Hexroid Zeus and u have CPU:) PyTorch CPU, install it via ```pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cpu```.
 (For CPUs, for Hexroid Zeus and Victus 1M)

+# Testing
+We are testing Hexroid/Hexrail versions in our home datacenters/servers.

 # Making an app for Hexroid
 Its very easy.
 First of all, you need a basic Python programming knowledge.
 Make sure that Python3 and zip is installed on your Linux machine.